kamal9580/youtube-frontend/README.md

 # YouTube Frontend

-This project is a YouTube frontend  built using Next.js, TypeScript, React, and Tailwind CSS.
+This project is a YouTube frontend  built using Next.js and useRouter hook from Next.js to navigate to a different page when a user clicks on a div element, TypeScript, React, and Tailwind CSS.
 The application mimics the basic layout and functionality of YouTube, providing a responsive and interactive user interface.

 ## Features